Published 9th January 2018

 An independent trial on performance horses by epidemiologist Jane Williams of the University of the West of England showed excitingly high significance for behaviour and performance characteristics in dressage, show jumping and eventing horses.

 You may of course ask how we think chelated calcium would help Cushing’s horses and the answer is that Cushing’s is a failure to make or release dopamine by the hypothalamus.
 That release is controlled by calcium signalling.
-Feedback from the first trial horse to start is showing a reduction in eye blink rate – an apparently accurate proxy for dopamine release in the striatum.
-If it turns out to be a proxy for dopamine in the hypothalamus that would be a very useful diagnostic addition for vets in the future.
+Feedback from the trial horses is showing a reduction in eye blink rate – an apparently accurate proxy for dopamine release in the striatum and a reduction in ACTH levels in the blood.
+A similar effect to the drug Prascend but apparently without any of the side effects.

 Julie you also asked why it is difficult to measure the effect of chelated calcium.
 In truth it would probably be quite easy to track these molecules around cells using something like radio-isotopes.
 And measuring it in the blood would probably be easy enough if the right biochemist worked on it.
 But developing the methodologies would probably cost millions of dollars.
 At the moment the drug companies don’t know about our work and even if they did they probably wouldn’t see a blockbuster at the end of it.
 So I am not optimistic that this will change much in the next twenty years.
 The glimmer of hope is the Cushing’s work.
 That may lead to interest from researchers in human Parkinson’s disease.
 But don’t hold your breath – recent developments involve incredibly expensive and invasive ways of delivering expensive drugs into the brain.
 A bonanza for Big Pharma and a select group of very skilled surgeons.
 Don’t expect an incredibly cheap 100ml bag of calcium gluconate to be able to compete with that for grant funding!